Another Facebook whistleblower says she is willing to testify before Congress - KTVZ

 Zhang, who worked as a data scientist at the tech giant for almost three years, wrote a lengthy memo when she was fired by Facebook last year detailing how she believed the company was not doing enough to tackle hate and misinformation — particularly in smaller and developing countries.
 Zhang said the company told her she was fired because of performance issues.

-The memo was first reported last year by BuzzFeed News and later formed the basis of a series of reports by The Guardian newspaper.
+The memo was first reported last year by BuzzFeed News and later helped form the basis of a series of reports by The Guardian newspaper.

 Speaking to CNN at her home in the Bay Area on Sunday, Zhang said she was encouraged that there appeared to be bipartisan support for action relating to the protection of children online following Facebook whistleblower Frances Haugen’s testimony to a Senate subcommittee last week.